uofajillian/edx-documentation/en_us/xblock/source/concepts/fragments.rst

 JavaScript resources can include both external files to link to, and inline source code.

-When fragments are composed, external JavaScript links will are made unique, so that files are not loaded multiple times.
+When fragments are composed, external JavaScript links are made unique, so that files are not loaded multiple times.

 JavaScript Initializer